Battle of Hlobane: Battle

 Buller realised his predicament; turning back was impossible, the only option was to make for the lower plateau and rendezvous with Russell's force.
 Russell had moved his troops off the lower plateau to Intyentika Nek to support Buller's troops as they descended.
 When Wood's orders arrived, Russell and his officers took it that Wood wished for them to take up positions on another nek, 6 mi westwards, by Zunguin.
 Leaving a small number of troops, Russell's force departed in that direction, leaving Buller alone at Hlobane.

 Buller's troops could only reach the lower plateau through Devil's Pass.
 The dangerous traverse was the cause of much confusion among his troopers with their unsettled horses, which led to casualties.
 This danger was heightened by the abaQulusi, who after they saw the approaching Zulu army, became more confident and daring in their attacks on the withdrawing troops; the British had to fight their way through the pass.
 Despite the danger, the British were able to get off the plateau and onto the plains, where Buller ordered them to make for Kambula.
 The force was broken and disorganised, many horses had been lost the men were required to ride pillion to make it to Kambula but they eventually arrived.
 The Zulu Impi reached the plain shortly after the British had departed and followed them for 12 mi, skirmishing on all sides.

 Aftermath

 Analysis

 The Battle of Hlobane was a Zulu victory; the Border Horse, trapped and unable to retreat to Kambula, was annihilated and the battalions of Zulu helping the British decamped.
 Wood was confident that the Zulu Impi would attack the defensive works at Kambula as he hoped and he expected victory.
 The following day, at the Battle of Kambula, the Zulu army was routed.

 Casualties

 Fifteen officers and 110 British soldiers were killed, eight were wounded and 100 African soldiers were killed.
 The loss in horses gravely weakened the mobility of the survivors.
+Unusually, Trooper Ernest Grandier of Weatherley's Border Horse was captured alive by the Zulu in the aftermath of the battle and taken to Ulundi.
+He was released unharmed by Zulu king Cetshwayo and reached British lines near Kambula on 16 April.